littleosbook/littleosbook/the_road_to_user_mode.md

 you probably want to push `ebx` on the stack before calling `kmain` to make into an argument for `kmain`.

-## Executing the program
+## Executing a Program

-### A very simple program
+### A Very Simple Program

-Since for now any program we'd write would have trouble to communicate with the outside, a very short program that writes a value to a register suffices.
+Any program we write at this stage won't be able to communicate with the outside.
+Therefore, a very short program that writes a value to a register suffices.
 Halting Bochs and reading its log should verify that the program has run.

 ~~~ {.nasm}
 ; set eax to some distinguishable number, to read from the log afterwards